elunna/nerfhack-changelog/README.md

 * athols have increased size, weight, and nutrition
 * athols are now strong, berserk, flank, and have infravision
 * byahkees were recolored to yellow
-* Cerastes buffs: 2 poison bites, poison res, higher difficulty.
+* cerastes buffs: 2 poison bites, poison res, higher difficulty.
 * rats are the same as Vanilla's rabid rats.
 They always spawn rabid.
-* Some deepest ones are guaranteed on the plane of water
+* some deepest ones are guaranteed on the plane of water
 * elven clerics were known as elven wizards in EvilHack
 * ghoul queens can generate randomly in the dungeon
+* ghoul mages are now clairvoyance
+* ghoul queens are now bright magenta
 * giant praying mantis now ignores all magical scaring
 * giant praying mantis has a higher level
 * grave trolls can spawn in graves/graveyards
 * grave troll corpses cause sickness when eaten.
+* gugs are now orange
-* Jiggling blobs can jump.
+* jiggling blobs can jump
 * kamadan are recolored to light green
 * kamadan can now jump and have infravision
 * kamadan get some poisonous snake bites